 Ranch Kitchen Cost Planning Ranges

 Use these as early planning ranges only.
-Local labor, cabinet quality, structural work, old wiring, plumbing access, appliance choices, and floor repair can move a ranch kitchen outside these bands quickly.
+Local labor, cabinet quality, structural work, old wiring, plumbing access, appliance choices, and floor repair can move a ranch kitchen out of these bands fast.

 | Scope | Planning Range | What Usually Changes the Price |